w3c/wai-pronounciation/content/index.md

 ## Who Develops the Pronunciation Documents

 Pronunciation documents are developed by the [Pronunciation Task Force](https://www.w3.org/WAI/APA/task-forces/pronunciation/) of the [Accessible Platform Working Group (APA WG)](https://www.w3.org/WAI/APA/), which is part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](http://www.w3.org/WAI/)).
-For more information about the working group, see the [Pronunciation Task Force page](https://www.w3.org/WAI/APA/task-forces/pronunciation/).
+For more information about the Tawsk Force, see the [Pronunciation Task Force page](https://www.w3.org/WAI/APA/task-forces/pronunciation/).

 [How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute](http://www.w3.org/WAI/intro/w3c-process) describes formal periods for public review.
-Opportunities for review and comment of WAI documents are announced on the [WAI home page](http://www.w3.org/WAI/) and [WAI Interest Group](http://www.w3.org/WAI/IG/) mailing list.
-An email address for sending comments is included in the “Status of this Document” section.
+To get notifications of drafts for review, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/) for links to WAI tweets, RSS feed, and WAI Interest Group (WAI IG) emails.
+An email address for sending comments on the pronunciation documents is included in the "Status of this Document" section.

 Opportunities for contributing to Pronunciation and other WAI work are introduced in [Participating in WAI](https://www.w3.org/WAI/about/participating/).